Niue: Media

+Arts and culture

+Hiapo is a traditional art form in Niue, it is considered similar to Siapo or Ngatu Tonga.
+Hiapo is made by beating the inner bark of the paper mulberry tree until it becomes a pliable tapa cloth, which is then decorated using natural dyes and stencils.
+Some Niuean hiapo artists include John Pule and Cora-Allan Wickliffe.

+Takalo is a Niuean war dance traditionally performed prior to engaging the enemy in battle, later being performed at formal occasions.

 Museums

-In 2004 Cyclone Heta destroyed the Huanaki Cultural Centre & Museum.
+In 2004, Cyclone Heta destroyed the Huanaki Cultural Centre & Museum.
 The damage resulted in the destruction of the buildings, but also the loss of over 90% of the museum's collections.
 In 2018 Fale Tau Tāoga Museum opened, a new national museum for Niue.

 Cuisine

-Due to the island location and the fact that the Niue produce a significant array of fruits and vegetables, natural local produce, especially coconut, features in many of the dishes of the islands as does fresh seafood.
+Due to the island's location and the fact that the Niue produce a significant array of fruits and vegetables, natural local produce, especially coconut, features in many of the dishes of the islands, as does fresh seafood.
+Takihi, the national dish, is made from coconut cream and thinly sliced taro and papaya layered on top of each other until it forms a cake like structure.
+Traditionally and popularly it is wrapped in taro leaves and is cooked in an Umu (earth oven), but nowadays people cook their takihi in their ovens at home.

 Sport

 Despite being a small country, a number of sports are popular.
 Rugby union is the most popular sport, played by both men and women; Niue was the 2008 FORU Oceania Cup champions.
 Netball is played only by women.
 There is a nine-hole golf course at Fonuakula and a single lawn bowling green.
-Association Football is a popular sport, as evidenced by the Niue Soccer Tournament, though the Niue national football team has played only two matches.
+Association football is a popular sport, as evidenced by the Niue Soccer Tournament, though the Niue national football team has played only two matches.
 Rugby league is also a popular sport.

-Niue Rugby League have only started making strides within the international arena since their first ever test match against Vanuatu, going down 22–20 in 2013.
-On 4 October 2014, the Niue rugby league team record their first ever international test match win defeating the Philippines 36–22.
-In May 2015, Niue Rugby League recorded their second international test match win against the South African Rugby League side, 48–4.
-Niue now sit 31st in the Rugby League World Rankings.
+Niue participates in the Commonwealth Games, but unlike the Cook Islands, it is not a member of the International Olympic Committee (IOC) and does not compete in the Olympic Games.
+Per IOC rules, participation in the Olympics requires being "an independent State recognised by the international community".